HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="percent_green_hosting.png",
   caption="% Green hosting",
   description="A column chart showing that on the top 1,000 sites, on desktop, 56% of them relied on green web hosting and it drops at 55% on mobile.
-On the top 10,000 sites it’s 58% on desktop and 55% on mobile, on the top 100,000 it’s 49% on desktop and 44% on mobile, on the top million it’s 32% for desktops and 30% on mobile, on the top 10 million is 16% for desktop and 14% for mobile.
+On the top 10,000 sites it's 58% on desktop and 55% on mobile, on the top 100,000 it's 49% on desktop and 44% on mobile, on the top million it's 32% for desktops and 30% on mobile, on the top 10 million is 16% for desktop and 14% for mobile.
 For all measured websites globally, only 12% rely on green web hosting for desktop and 10% for mobile", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=377132080&format=interactive", sheets_gid="1680950752", sql_file="green_web_hosting.sql"